 Blogs I Love

 Although blogs are not yet taken seriously by many in the mainstream media, they are important.
 I believe they now host some of the best and most original writing and ideas in our culture.
 They are vastly more creative than most big magazines, newspapers or TV shows.
-Blogs have a sorry and clunky name, but their roots date back Thomas Jefferson's dream of a democratic media that comes from the bottom up, rather than from big conglomerates down.
+Blogs have a sorry and clunky name, but their roots date back to Thomas Jefferson's dream of a democratic media that comes from the bottom up, rather than from big conglomerates down.
 I want to find some of the most interesting blogs, link up with them and share them with you.
 A digital river of ideas, is the idea, each blog sending readers and ideas to the others and back.

 George Forss is one of the most skilled and respected photographers in the world.
 His urban landscapes of New York City are among the most powerful photographs ever taken.
 Henry Cartier-Bresson tried repeatedly to learn Forss's brilliant techniques involving lenses and optics.
 George lives nearby, and is a good friend, and he is not only blogging and showing and selling his old photographs but also exploring "Found Worlds."
 It is a pleasure to know him and take some photos with him and to add his to the Blogs I Love.